Got an air fryer? You’re in luck! It’s actually very easy to make fresh and delicious hamburgers at home.

 - 8 minutes pass: Lightly cooked, edible, but not really good tasting

-- 10-12 minutes: Begin to brown and more thorough cook, the taste improves
+- 10-12 minutes: Begin to brown and more thoroughly cook, the taste improves

 - 14 minutes: Fully cooked, browned a bit on the outside, and delicious!

 What can I say?
-I’m very careful and a bit “scientific” about how I cook foods the first time.
+I’m very careful and a bit “scientific” about how I cook food the first time.
 I wanted to be 100% sure I didn’t burn them as well as compare how 2 different air fryers would perform.

 Most of all, though, is that I wanted to be sure they taste great!

-Tip: You can be confident how well food is cooked by using a digital temperature gauge with pointed probe to check.
+Tip: You can be confident how well food is cooked by using a digital temperature gauge with a pointed probe to check.
 When the temperature inside reaches 165° or above the food should be safe to eat and nearly done.
-I use a nice little ThermoPro TP03A digital kitchen gauge that’s very affordable and works great.

 After 14 minutes at 400 degrees for most air fryers you should be done and ready to enjoy your delicious, healthy hamburgers.